rinkug/ideas-rinku-personal/review-checklist.md

 ## Content Types background
 Before we can develop review checklists for various types of content, we need to have a clear idea of the types of content we expect to support.
-As of the writing of this document, our understanding of our content types was described in the [What to Contribute](https://github.com/betterscientificsoftware/betterscientificsoftware.github.io/blob/91648f8f992639ad8a9f5467e00cf6dc1bec21a7/WhatToContribute.md) document.
+Our original understanding of our content types was described in the [What to Contribute](https://github.com/betterscientificsoftware/betterscientificsoftware.github.io/blob/91648f8f992639ad8a9f5467e00cf6dc1bec21a7/WhatToContribute.md) document.

-Please note that there is another PR/issue in the works which attempts to revise the content types and their attributes.
-The current link is as follows for this document: [content types and their attributes](https://github.com/betterscientificsoftware/betterscientificsoftware.github.io/blob/markcmiller86-content-types-doc/Site/ContentTypes.md) document.
+Please note that there is another PR/issue (PR [#373](https://github.com/betterscientificsoftware/betterscientificsoftware.github.io/pull/373), Issue [#361](https://github.com/betterscientificsoftware/betterscientificsoftware.github.io/issues/361)) in the works which attempts to revise the content types and their attributes.
+The current link is as follows for that document: [content types and their attributes](https://github.com/betterscientificsoftware/betterscientificsoftware.github.io/blob/markcmiller86-content-types-doc/Site/ContentTypes.md) document.

 ## Common review criteria
 Once the document is ready for review, there are some checks that will be common across all the content types.
 The following lists such common review criteria